vacp2p/rfc-index/codex/raw/validator.md

 ## Wire Format

+Validator nodes choose
-Before a validator node can validate a proof of storage for a slot, a storage request MUST be complete.
+Before a validator node can validate a proof of storage, a storage request MUST be active, and each slot state MUST be `filled`.
+While a slot is in `filled` state, a validator has the ability to change the state to `empty`.
+Slot state are SHOULD be stored on a EVM compatiable blockchain.
+Validators MUST manually update state through the Codex Marketplace smart contract.

+The following must be fulfilled before a state can be updated to `empty`.
 ### Flow

 - Validators choose a random slot to download from a storage provider